 - By default the companies list by “Highest price change”, and also gives options to sort by “Highest annual dividends” or “Highest annual returns”.
 This is very concerning – given Sharesies’ targets beginner investors, this feature could encourage investing based simply on the biggest dividends and biggest returns.
 This is absolutely NOT a good investment strategy.
 Past performance is not an indicator of future performance, and the very highest paying dividend companies are almost always “Dividend Traps“.

-ASB Securities and Direct Broking
+ASB Securities and Jarden Direct

 6. Trading features